 What other care do we need when peeling?

 We definitely need to wear sunblock.
-Obviously, I am partial to mineral sunblocks because they are all-day physical blocks rather than a chemical sunscreens which contain UV-neutralizers that go inactive every few hours.
+Obviously, we are partial to mineral sun blocks because they are all-day physical blocks rather than a chemical sunscreens, which contain UV-neutralizers that go inactive every few hours.